Baghi (1956 film): Cast

-Release and reception
+Release

+The film released on 14 September 1956 in Pakistan.
 The film was the first Pakistani film to be screened in China.

 Production

+Music

 The music for the film was composed by Rehman Verma, with song lyrics written by the poet Mushir Kazmi, Saghar Siddiqui and A.K.
 Musarrat.
 Munawar Sultana, Kausar Praveen, Zubaida Khanum, Pukhraj Pappu and Inayat Hussain Bhatti were the playback singers.